Joe Machine: Life

 In January 2005, he took part in a Stuckist protest at the launch of the Triumph of Painting show at the Saatchi Gallery in London.
-In December that year he was part of the Stuckist protest outside the Turner Prize at Tate Britain to draw attention to the Tate's purchase of its trustee Chris Ofili's work The Upper Room and demand the resignation of Tate Director, Sir Nicholas Serota.
+In December that year, he was part of the Stuckist protest outside the Turner Prize at Tate Britain to draw attention to the Tate's purchase of its trustee Chris Ofili's work The Upper Room and demand the resignation of the Tate director, Sir Nicholas Serota.

-Machine was one of the ten leading Stuckist artists to show in the Go West at Spectrum London gallery in October 2006, where six of his paintings sold in advance of the show opening.
+Machine was one of the ten leading Stuckist artists to show in the Go West exhibition at the Spectrum London gallery in October 2006, where six of his paintings sold in advance of the show opening.

 Machine commented on the Stuckists: "some of the paintings are not all that marvellous ...
 But everyone's painting and getting involved".

-Billy Childish owns a Machine painting of a woman slashing her wrists, which he describes as "quite disturbing".
+Artist and musician Billy Childish owns a Machine painting of a woman slashing her wrists, which he describes as "quite disturbing".

 Machine sang with the "junk" group, The Dirty Numbers, and has published six poetry books.

-In 2003 Machine married Charlotte Gavin, who has exhibited her work in Stuckist shows.
+In 2003, Machine married Charlotte Gavin, who has exhibited her work in Stuckist shows.